yktoo/yktoo.com/content/blog/0326/index.en.md

 Black inserts are made of durable zircon sand blasting.

-What's also noteworthy is that the cable is made of [TPE elastomer][wiki:en:Thermoplastic_elastomer]: it's slippery, which facilitates disentangling, and stretchable, which should in theory make it more robust.
+What's also noteworthy is that the cable is made of {{< wiki "Thermoplastic_elastomer" "en" "TPE elastomer" >}}: it's slippery, which facilitates disentangling, and stretchable, which should in theory make it more robust.

 The company also mentions the radial pattern with 0.14 mm pitch that "imitates CD pattern", but I can't really appreciate the importance of this.